Links for Palaeobotanists

 Neil Buckley, Department of Biological Sciences, SUNY Plattsburgh, Plattsburgh, NY: Bio 102 General Biology II Class Notes.
 Powerpoint presentations.
 Go to:

-Tree of Life Significant events in Plant Evolution.
+An overview of Plant Evolution.
 Key Moments in the life of Kingdom Plantae.

 Angela Caines, Department of Cell Biology and Molecular Genetics, College of Chemical and Life Sciences, University of Maryland: Plant Biology for NonScience Majors.
 Lecture notes.